Bulltongue Arrowhead

 Maintenance

 Long-blooming.
-Members of the Water-Plantain Family grow in swamps, on muddy banks, or occasionally in wet sand.
 It is a shallow water plant.
 They should be planted no deeper that 12″ in a water garden in a full sun location.
 They spread easily by rhizomes and may be thinned if you have limited space.
 Set up a pond or a water collection tank near a downspout to supplement water.
-Propagation: seed, clump division.
+Native habitat: swamps, on muddy banks, or occasionally in wet sand.

 Blooms June-November.
 This perennial arises from tuber-producing rhizomes.
 Arrowhead shaped leaf blades arise from the base.
 Submerged leaves are lance-shaped or even bladeless.
 The 3 petaled white flowers appear in late spring and summer.
 The fruit is an achene, a dry fruit that carries a single seed.